F-Zero GX: Data storage devices

 F-Zero AX cabinets can dispense magnetic stripe cards called an "F-Zero license card" to keep track of custom machine data, pilot points, and race data.
 A card was bundled with the Japanese release of F-Zero GX.
 The card expires after fifty uses, but its data can be transferred to a new card.
 Once inserted, the game builds a machine with three custom parts which can be upgraded by earning pilot points.
 Pilot points are acquired as the player progresses through the Race and Time Attack modes.
 Players can increase point earnings by improving finish place, eliminating opponents, and finishing races with a large amount of energy reserved.
 A magnetic stripe card is needed to enter the F-Zero AX Internet Ranking system.
 Similarly to GX, players receive a password after completing a Time Attack race to enter on the official F-Zero website's ranking system.

 GameCube memory cards, on which saved games are kept, can be inserted into these arcade units.
-A memory card is required for players a chance to win the AX-exclusive pilots, their vehicles, and tracks for use in GX.
+A memory card is required for players to win the AX-exclusive machine parts for use in GX, though it also gives players an opportunity to unlock the AX characters, vehicles, and tracks in an alternate way.
 Players can store up to four machines from GX on a memory card, then play them in AX.
 If a memory card is used with a magnetic stripe card, players have additional options; they can enter stored GX machines into the F-Zero AX Internet ranking system, and transfer custom AX machine parts to GX.
-F-Zero AX content is also unlockable by progressing through GXs tougher challenges and more so is available by the use of a cheat cartridge.
+F-Zero AX content can also be acquired by completing GX's tougher challenges, or through the use of a cheat device.